 Editorial Note: I originally wrote this post for the NDepend blog.
-Check out the original here, at their site.
-While you’re there, take a look at the features of NDepend and download a trial, if you’re so inclined.
+You can check out the original here, at their site.
+Take a look at NDepend while you’re there; if static analysis interests you in the .NET space, it’s a must-try.

 As I’ve probably mentioned before, many of my clients pay me to come do assessments of their codebases, application portfolios and software practice.
 And, as you can no doubt imagine, some of my sturdiest, trustiest tools in the tool chest for this work are various forms of static analysis.

 Sometimes I go to client sites, by plane, train or automobile (okay, never by train).
 Sometimes I just remote in.
 Sometimes I do fancy write-ups.
 Sometimes, I present my findings with spiffy slide decks.
 And sometimes, I simply deliver a verbal report without fanfare.
 The particulars vary, but what never varies is why I’m there.

 Here’s a hint: I’m never there because the client wants to pay my rate to brag about how everything is great with their software.

 Where Does It All Go Wrong?

 Given what I’m describing here, one might conclude that I’m some sort of code snob and that I am, at the very least, heavily judging everyone’s code.
 And, while I’ll admit that every now and then I think, “the Daily WTF would love this,” mostly I’m not judging at all – just cataloging.
 After all, I wasn’t sitting with you during the pre-release death march, nor was I the one thinking, “someone is literally screaming at me, so global variable it is.”